Skip to main content

 });

-Timeouts vs Keep Alive
+Timeouts and Keep Alive

 Setting a custom timeout extends how long a session can run, but the session will still terminate when you disconnect.
 If you need to disconnect and reconnect to the same session, use Keep Alive instead.
 For sessions that need both extended duration and reconnection support, configure both options: